Belém: Convention and Fair Centre of the Amazon

 Built in a 23,000-square-metre area, the Hangar Convention and Fair Center of the Amazon has 12 rooms, ticket offices, baggage keeping, press room, and a food court, distributed in two big buildings with a parking lot for 800 vehicles.
 Genuine Amazonian trees will soon be planted in the outdoor area.
 With Hangar, Belém joins the market for national conventions that take place in a different city each time, such as the Brazilian Computer Society Congress.
 National conventions had not been held in the Northern region previously.

 Hangar, whose auditorium has room for 2,160 participants, has some of the best technologies available in the world and is the most modern and functional space for events in the country.
 According to the Brazilian Association of Convention and Fair Centers (ABRACCEF), there are 17,500 events happening on average throughout the 53 main convention and exhibition centres of Brazil.
 These activities bring together approximately 28 million participants.
-Belém has great potential for this type of tourism.